Public artist, urban planner, organizer, fun!

 Flood Sensor Aunty

-This project is funded and supported by the Huntington Arts Council, StreetWorks, and Culture Push, and is featuring performances by Val Ramirez, Isa Nicdao, Ray Jordan Achan, Alex Scelso, and Spoorti Hegde, graphic design by Kruttika Susarla, documentation by Sarah Drepaul and Andre Fernandez, and sound design by Sriram Iyer.
+Credits: This project is funded and supported by NYC Emergency Management, Huntington Arts Council, StreetWorks, and Culture Push, and is featuring performances by Val Ramirez, Isa Nicdao, Ray Jordan Achan, Alex Scelso, and Spoorti Hegde, graphic design by Kruttika Susarla and Abbie Preston, documentation by Sarah Drepaul, Jesse Herndon, Cameron Blaylock, and Andre Fernandez, and sound design by Sriram Iyer.
 For this project, I’m working with community leaders working across housing justice, disaster preparedness, and placemaking in the neighborhoods we’re performing, who are both helping spread the word about the performance and joining the devising process, Jess Balgobin, Mehrnaz Tiv, and Janggo Mahmud.
+Guess what… you get a billion photos because the performance was the best play you’ll ever see!